Traman2/Traman2/README.md

 ### About Me

 - 🎓 CS student @ UT Dallas | Class of 2027
-- 🧠 Passionate about AI, Machine Learning, and Full-Stack Development
+- 🧠 Passionate about AI, RAG, ML, and Full Stack Development
-- 🔨 Building apps with React, Node, and TensorFlow
+- 🔨 Building apps with React, Node, TailwindCSS and more
-- 🎮 I also love video games and basketball
+- 🎮 Play video games in my free time

 ---